 LESSON 4.
-Revenue Streams
+Business Models

 Money can be made in a lot of ways from music.
 This revenue is generated from royalties from the use of copyright for rights-holders (owners and royalty bearers) as well as fees for services delivered by industry practitioners like artists, audio engineers and music producers.
 There are also many products that are sold to the industry at large, such as merchandise like musical instruments and audio equipment.

+Many revenue streams, which are unlocked by business models, are at work in the industries.
 Royalties are negotiable and always at least ask for a high rate, so take care to understand the reasons for the “going rates”.
 Usually, a percentage of net receipts is used, meaning the amount of money received by third party service and after deducting any costs to the copyright owner.